Santiago Segura

 Santiago Segura Silva (born 17 July 1965) is a Spanish filmmaker and actor.
-He also worked to a lesser extent as a television presenter, voice actor and comic book writer, as well as being a collector of original comic books.
+He has also worked to a lesser extent as a television presenter, voice actor, and comic book writer, as well as a collector of original comic books.

-At 12, he began making films with a Super-8 camera, and, after a recommendation from Fernando Trueba, began to make films in 35 mm, funded by his appearances in TV game shows.
+At the age of 12 he began making films with a Super-8 camera and, after a recommendation from Fernando Trueba, began to make films in 35 mm, funded by his appearances in TV game shows.

-He earned early recognition for his performance as a metalhead in 1995 film The Day of the Beast (billed as a "satanic comedy"), which won him the Goya Award for Best New Actor.
+He received early recognition for his performance as a metalhead in the 1995 film The Day of the Beast (billed as a "satanic comedy"), which won him the Goya Award for Best New Actor.

-Great success would come with his directorial feature debut, 1998 dark action comedy and box-office hit Torrente, the Dumb Arm of the Law, in which he stars as José Luis Torrente, a racist, homophobic, xenophobic, and fascist former police cop.
-The film, that won Segura the Goya Award for Best New Director, was followed by four sequels (Torrente 2: Mission in Marbella, Torrente 3: El protector, Torrente 4: Lethal Crisis and Torrente 5: Operación Eurovegas) that made the highest-grossing Spanish film series.
+Great success would come with his directorial feature debut, 1998's dark action-comedy and box-office hit Torrente, the Dumb Arm of the Law, in which he stars as José Luis Torrente, a racist, homophobic, xenophobic, and fascist former police officer.
+The film won Segura the Goya Award for Best New Director, it was followed by a film series of five sequels: Torrente 2: Mission in Marbella (2001), Torrente 3: el protector (2005), Torrente 4: Lethal Crisis (2011), Torrente 5: Operación Eurovegas (2014), and Torrente for President (2026), making it the highest-grossing Spanish film series.

-He then went on to direct films with a lighter tone, likewise churning domestic box-office hits with children comedies such as Father There Is Only One (and its four sequels) and The Kids Are Alright.
+He then went on to direct films with a lighter tone, likewise churning out domestic hits with children's comedies such as Father There Is Only One (plus four sequels) and The Kids Are Alright (and its sequel).

 Life and career

 Santiago Segura Silva was born in Madrid on 17 July 1965.
 He was raised in the city's district of Carabanchel.
-After studying Arts at the Complutense University of Madrid, he decided to pursue a career as a filmmaker and in 1989 he directed the short Relatos de medianoche with a budget of 7000 pesetas (around US$50).
+After studying Arts at the Complutense University of Madrid, he decided to pursue a career as a filmmaker, and in 1989 he directed the short, Relatos de medianoche, with a budget of 7,000 pesetas (around US$50).
 In 1992 he went on to direct his first professional short Evilio, followed with Perturbado in 1993.

 Segura is a recurring actor in the works of directors Alex de la Iglesia and Guillermo del Toro.

-In 1993, he had a small role in Alex de la Iglesia's film Acción mutante.
-Two years later, he starred in El día de la Bestia, from the same director and that role made him famous in Spain.
-In 1998 he directed the film that brought him to stardom, Torrente: El brazo tonto de la ley (1998), in which he also acted as the lead character José Luis Torrente, a sleazy crime-fighter.
-Its popularity led to a sequel (Torrente 2: Misión en Marbella) and a computer game (Torrente: El juego).
+In 1993 he had a small role in Alex de la Iglesia's film Acción mutante.
+Two years later he starred in El día de la Bestia by the same director and made a name for himself in Spain.
+In 1998 he directed the film that brought him stardom, Torrente, the Dumb Arm of the Law (1998), in which he also played the lead character José Luis Torrente, a sleazy crime-fighter.
+Its popularity led to a film series of five sequels and two computer games (Torrente and Torrente 3: The Protector).